Battle of Quifangondo: Political and military impact

 In his book The Cuban Intervention in Angola, Edward George wrote that "it is no exaggeration to say that the battle of Quifangondo destroyed the FNLA, even if fighting between them and the FAPLA–Cubans was to continue for another four months."
+Political scientist and noted Angola scholar W. Martin James asserted that after Quifangondo, ELNA "was no longer a legitimate military force."
 Tonta Afonso Castro, a member of the ELNA general staff, later commented that the morale of the FNLA's political wing had been just as badly shaken: "we retreated [from Quifangondo].
 However, in this defeat, the political party became much more defeated than the soldiers who were on the ground."
+John Marcum observed in his works that the FNLA's lack of a coherent political ideology probably worsened the psychological impact of the defeat, which was widely attributed to Roberto's poor decisions.
+Lacking political indoctrination aside from their loyalty to Roberto, ELNA troops became thoroughly demoralised by his apparent military blunder and lost the will to continue the war.

+The FAPLA victory at Quifangondo also had political repercussions for Roberto's ally, Mobutu Sese Seko.
+In their analysis of the battle and its aftermath, historians Erik Kennes and Miles Larmer found: this humiliating defeat was not simply a military blow for Mobutu; the exposure of his tacit alliance with US and South African forces was a devastating and permanent blow to any pretensions he had to pan-African leadership.
+It revealed the weakness of his armed forces and strengthened the hopes of his opponents, both inside and outside Zaire, that he could be defeated.
+Many of the Zairean deserters at large in Angola defected to the Katangese troops fighting with FAPLA, and were eventually enlisted into the Congolese National Liberation Front (FNLC).